nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

     <br />

 1. **Online the Database**
-    - In **SSMS**, right click on the database, click Tasks, and click Bring Online.
+    - In **SSMS**, right-click on the database, click Tasks, and click Bring Online.

         <img src=../graphics/m2/2.1.10.png width="75%" height="75%" >